Deuteronomy 2

 The Avim were an ancient people who destroyed the Caphtorims (from Caphtor, likely Crete).
 This is a historical note: empires rise and fall, peoples come and go, and the Lord oversees it all.
 Nothing is permanent but His purpose.

-The repetition is intentional: Ammon's land is off-limits, just like Moab's and Edom's.
+Ammon's land, like Moab's, is off-limits.
 There is a boundary.
 God protects the lands of nations outside the covenant.
-The conquest of Canaan is not a license for conquest everywhere.
-It is specific, limited, purposeful.
+The conquest of Canaan is specific, limited, purposeful.

 Sihon is offered a peaceful arrangement.
 He is shown that Israel has kept faith with Edom and Moab.
 He has a choice.
 He refuses.
 His refusal is an act of human will, real and free.

 Every person - men, women, little ones - is put to the sword.
 Only the cattle and spoil are taken.
 This is herem in its fullest extent.
 It is hard to read, and it must not be softened.
-But it must also be framed rightly: this is the judgment of God on Amorite iniquity that has ripened for four centuries (Genesis 15:16 - "the iniquity of the Amorites is not yet full").
-It is covenant justice, not ethnic violence.
+But it must also be framed rightly: this is covenant justice, the judgment of God on Amorite iniquity that has ripened for four centuries (Genesis 15:16 - "the iniquity of the Amorites is not yet full").
 And it foreshadows the final judgment Christ will execute on all evil at the end of history.